Dolomites “Family” Hiking Tour Write a review

 Independent arrival to San Candido/Innichen.
 Daily rail connections are available from Milan, Venice, Munich and Innsbruck.
 Since the region is bilingual, the villages and towns have both an Italian and Austrian name.
 Depending on when you get in, you will have some time to explore the village and admire its beautiful wooden farmhouses.
 The group will meet tomorrow morning.
 Since many people arrive directly from overseas and are tired, we have made tonight a “free night” dinner to allow you to rest up for the trip.

-The Post Hotel in San Candido is part of an official group of ‘family hotels.’
-This means that there are two small playgrounds on the property, a TV room for kids, a playroom, and an indoor swimming pool.
-San Candido, the village, offers lots of parks and playground areas, beautiful bike trails (paved and unpaved) and bikes to rent; an outdoor water slide and summertime bobsled.
+The village of San Candido offers lots of parks and playground areas, beautiful bike trails (paved and unpaved) and bikes to rent; an outdoor water slide and summertime bobsled.
 Overnight in San Candido/Innichen.
 Hotel included.
 Dinner not included.